hphelion/documentation/commercial/GA1/commercial.update-101-obtaining.md

 There are two methods to obtain latest working update code:

 * Using Cloud OS Distribution Network by connecting to the catalog.
-* Import for cases where there is no network connectivity or would like to obtain the latest csu’s that are not published in the catalog.
+* Import for cases where there is no network connectivity or would like to obtain the latest CSU's that are not published in the catalog.

 ## Downloading from catalog: